Elegant Violence: Ice Climbing Walton Glen Gorge

 There are few ice climbers among us, but it is not as difficult as it sounds.
 If you are interested, Greg recommends, “Try to get involved.
 Take an ice climbing course.
 Or you could start by going with an experienced climber for a day.
 Find an ice climbing mentor or a group to go with.
 Ascent NB does ice climbing schools for rock and ice climbing that are open to the public.”
 If you like beautiful landscapes, challenging conditions and big rewards, ice climbing might be for you.
 Greg clarifies, “I love the movement of climbing, the problem solving, the challenges, setting goals and generally being outside in winter is where I want to be."

 Accessibility to Amazing Places varies, but there is something for everyone, even the most capable among us.
-The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Reserve to celebrate Canada’s 150th birthday.
+The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Region to celebrate Canada’s 150th birthday.
 What better way to celebrate than to spend time on the land visiting the very “Canadian” Amazing Places.